StrataSource/sdk-launcher/README.md

 If you would like to modify the config loaded at startup, create a config next to the SDK launcher executable called `SDKLauncherDefault.json`.
 The SDK launcher will load this config file instead of the internal config.
+Alternatively, it will automatically load the last loaded config file, so you can load your config manually once and it will load that config on subsequent launches.

 ### Config Format